 Months of entry

 The Centre for Doctoral Training in Computer Science is a division of the School of Computer Science at the University of Manchester.
-The programme consist of an initial `foundation period' of six months followed by a 3.5 year period of focused PhD level research, carried out under the supervision of a PhD supervisor.
+Further details can be found on the CDT programme webpages.

 PhD study through the Centre for Doctoral Training has benefits both in terms of the value-added activities offered as part of the programme, but also as a result of the unique student experience on offer.